Silent Hunter III

 - 60 % neutral mentions

-“The gameplay and objective are easy to pick up, and the skill curve to this game is not that steep, whether you are a submarine enthusiast or an u-boat captain, there is a place for everyone on this black submarine.”
+“The gameplay and objective are easy to pick up, and the skill curve to this game is not that steep, whether you are a submarine enthusiast or an U-boat captain.”

 “Would be the best game of the 21st century, but it crashes and corrupts every 2 hours of gameplay, especially with mod superpacks.”